-- ECPs must design and implement a population management strategy that utilizes risk stratification to identify different categories of membership for clinical care, care coordination, and member engagement.
-The ECP may utilize its own established risk methodologies but should be capable of incorporating high-risk members as identified by the RAE.
-Identify non-engaged members, members who need prevention and wellness services, chronic disease management, special populations (criminal justice and child welfare), ED utilization, and members who have complex needs. - Ability to create clinical registries based on risk criteria. - How to identify short term and long-term care coordination efforts.
+- CCPs must design and implement a population management strategy that utilizes risk stratification to identify different categories of membership for clinical care, care coordination, and member engagement.
+The CCP may utilize its own established risk methodologies but should be capable of incorporating high-risk members as identified by the regional organization, identify non-engaged members, members who need prevention and wellness services, chronic disease management, special populations (criminal justice and child welfare), ED utilization, and members who have complex needs. - Ability to create clinical registries based on risk criteria. - How to identify short term and long-term care coordination efforts.